Schools’ Outreach Programme

 The outreach programme of the Broadway Arts Festival is our opportunity to connect with young people giving them direct access to professional artists, new experiences and expert tuition.

 Professional artists bring something extraordinary into the classroom, offering high quality creative experiences that can unlock new ideas and interests.
 The arts have the capacity to lift the spirits and engage; they leave us feeling free, refreshed, and optimistic.
-These days, particularly for the children of the pandemic, that’s the holy grail everyone is after.

 2022/23 Schools Outreach